voxel51/fiftyone/docs/source/integrations/labelbox.rst

 .. warning::

-    Editing existing labels is not yet implemented for the Labelbox backend, but it is coming soon!
+    Uploading existing labels is not yet implemented for the Labelbox backend.
+    Instead, see the workflow in the previous section on editing existing labels with a free Labelbox account.

 A common use case is to fix annotation mistakes that you discovered in your datasets through FiftyOne.